Beliavsky/Fortran-code-on-GitHub/README.md

 [wavelets](https://github.com/chris-torrence/wavelets): Torrence & Compo Wavelet Analysis Software

+[wavepack](https://github.com/zoziha/wavepack): computes the wavelet transform of a time series, and significance levels, by zoziha

 ## Unclassified
 [Consolidated Fire and Smoke Transport (CFAST)](https://github.com/firemodels/cfast): two-zone fire model that predicts the thermal environment caused by a fire within a compartmented structure, from firemodels